Gates Foundation to pledge funds for contraception

 LONDON The Bill and Melinda Gates Foundation is set to unveil funding a sum in the hundreds of millions of dollars for a campaign to improve access to contraception in the developing world.

-The exact amount will be announced at a summit of world leaders and aid organisations in London on Wednesday, but in an interview with Reuters, Melinda Gates said the commitment would be "on a par" with the foundation's other big programmes, like that against malaria, AIDS and tuberculosis.
+The exact amount will be announced at a summit of world leaders and aid organizations in London on Wednesday, but in an interview with Reuters, Melinda Gates said the commitment would be "on a par" with the foundation's other big programs, like that against malaria, AIDS and tuberculosis.

 In January, the foundation pledged a further $750 million for that fight on top of $650 million contributed since the fund was set up 10 years ago.